On the Complexity of Extending Storylines: Hardness of

-\textbf{Construction of $\S$.} It remains to construct $\S$ from $\S'$, which implies introducing $k$ new characters, which we denote by $N_1, N_2, \dots, N_k$, and the corresponding meetings.
-In particular, these new characters all meet together among them and with both $T$ and $B$ twice: once at the time instant right after the one of $M_l$, and again at the time instant just before $M_r$.
+\subparagraph{Construction of $\S$.} It remains to construct $\S$ from $\S'$, which implies introducing $k$ new characters, which we denote by $N_1, N_2, \dots, N_k$, and the corresponding meetings, see \cref{fig:ex}.
+In particular, we add two new meetings.
+One meeting at the time instant right after the one of $M_l$, where all these new characters meet together with $T$; the second meeting at the time instant just before $M_r$, where all these new characters meet together with $B$.
 Finally, we fix the values of $\Delta$ and $\chi$ as $\Delta = 2$ and $\chi = B+\Delta\cdot B \cdot (K-1)$.

+This concludes the reduction; we note that the constructed storyline instance $\S$ is such that: (1) $k=K$ and $\mu=2$; (2) $\sigma_i \le 9k$, for each $i \in [\tau]$; (3) it has size $O(n \cdot k)$.
+An example of a solution of \lss constructed from a solution of \textsc{EUBP} can be seen in \cref{fig:ex}.
+The full proof of \cref{th:lse-k} is in \cref{apx:hardness}.